(Updated August 2022)

 5. Changing your information and contact preferences

 You can contact us about your data at any time.
+We will respond within one month, as required by data protection legislation.
 To do so, please get in touch with us at:

 Hope for the Young Ltd